tqn/advent-of-code/README.md

 ## Running

 Activate the nix development shell via direnv, or manually with `nix develop` in the root directory.
+(You can also run `nix develop .#clojure` or `nix develop .#guile`.
+The default development shell has both.)

-To run a Guile program, say `day1`, `cd` into `day1` and run `guile -s day1.scm day1.txt`.
+To run a Guile program, say `day1`, run `guile -s src/day1.scm data/day1.txt`.

+To run a Clojure program, say `day9`, run `clj -M -m day9 data/day9.txt`.